k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 2 - Create Sequences

-Since sequences are required when populating a target database, setting and initiating sequences are mandatory when creating a TDM implementation.
+When populating a target database, sequences are required.
+Therefore, setting and initiating sequences is mandatory when creating a TDM implementation.

 If the **k2masking** keyspace does not exist in the DB interface defined for caching the masked values, create it using the **masking-create-cache-table.flow** from the library of Broadway examples or the **create_masking_cache_table.sql** of the TDM Library.